brotatotes/bht-automation/bht gen 3/Luke/Chapter 22/Luke 22 5 bht.md

 # Luke 22:5 Commentary Help Text

 ## BHT:
-The payment of thirty pieces of silver is significant, as it is the same amount required as a fine for accidentally causing the death of a servant.
-This sum holds considerable value, equivalent to four or five pounds in today's currency.
-The use of the phrase goodly price highlights the worth attributed to this transaction.
-Interestingly, Luke only mentions money without specifying the exact amount involved.
-However, it is evident that this payment was opportune and agreeable, willingly agreed upon by both parties.
+One of the Twelve disciples agrees to betray Jesus for thirty pieces of silver, a sum with significant biblical associations.
+This payment echoes the fine payable in Exodus 21:32 for the accidental death of a servant.
+The value placed on Jesus in this exchange is shockingly low, reducing him to the level of mere property.
+The irony lies in the fact that this seemingly substantial price becomes a goodly amount for betraying the Savior.
+Although not explicitly mentioned, the weight of the money exchanged emphasizes the significance of this treacherous act.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "thirty pieces
-	of silver" (Matthew 26:15);
+1. "thirty pieces of silver" (Matthew 26:15).

-2. thirty shekels, the fine payable for man- or maid-servant accidentally killed (Exodus 21:32), and equal to between four and five pounds of our money
+2. "thirty shekels, the fine payable for man- or maid-servant accidentally killed" (Exodus 21:32).

-3. "a
-	goodly price that I was priced at of them" (Exodus 21:32- :)
+3. "a goodly price that I was priced at of them" (Exodus 21:32).

 ### Archibald T. Robertson:
 1. "Ingressive aorist, a natural exultation that one of the Twelve had offered to do this thing."
 2. "An old verb to put together and in the middle with one another."
-3. "Luke only mentions 'money,' but not 'thirty pieces'."
+3. "Luke only mentions 'money,' but not 'thirty pieces.'"

 ### John Gill:
 1. "For nothing could be more opportune and agreeable to them."
-2. "And covenanted to give him money."
+2. "than that one of his disciples should meet them at this juncture, and offer to put him into their hands in the most private manner."
-3. "Which was the sum they agreed to give him, and he accepted of."
+3. "The sum they agreed to give him, and he accepted of."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:22:43
+- Timestamp: 12-25-2023 20:59:36
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 84
+- BHT Word Count: 90
-- BHT Commentary Usage: 36.92%
+- BHT Commentary Usage: 28.12%
-- BHT Quality Score: 0.8861992616753578
+- BHT Quality Score: 0.9732812217173883
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (65):
+- ChatGPT injected words (64):
-	['a', 'accidentally', 'agreeable', 'agreed', 'amount', 'and', 'as', 'attributed', 'both', 'by', 'causing', 'considerable', 'currency', 'death', 'equivalent', 'evident', 'exact', 'fine', 'five', 'for', 'four', 'goodly', 'highlights', 'holds', 'however', 'in', 'interestingly', 'involved', 'is', 'it', 'luke', 'mentions', 'money', 'of', 'only', 'opportune', 'or', 'parties', 'payment', 'phrase', 'pieces', 'pounds', 'price', 'required', 's', 'same', 'servant', 'significant', 'silver', 'specifying', 'sum', 'that', 'the', 'thirty', 'this', 'to', 'today', 'transaction', 'upon', 'use', 'value', 'was', 'willingly', 'without', 'worth']
+	['a', 'accidental', 'act', 'agrees', 'although', 'amount', 'associations', 'becomes', 'betray', 'betraying', 'biblical', 'death', 'disciples', 'echoes', 'emphasizes', 'exchange', 'exchanged', 'exodus', 'explicitly', 'fact', 'fine', 'for', 'goodly', 'him', 'in', 'irony', 'is', 'jesus', 'level', 'lies', 'low', 'mentioned', 'mere', 'money', 'not', 'of', 'on', 'one', 'payable', 'payment', 'pieces', 'placed', 'price', 'property', 'reducing', 'savior', 'seemingly', 'servant', 'shockingly', 'significance', 'significant', 'silver', 'substantial', 'sum', 'that', 'the', 'thirty', 'this', 'to', 'treacherous', 'twelve', 'value', 'weight', 'with']
-- ChatGPT injected words (significant words only) (41):
+- ChatGPT injected words (significant words only) (46):
-	['accidentally', 'agreeable', 'agreed', 'attributed', 'causing', 'considerable', 'currency', 'death', 'equivalent', 'evident', 'exact', 'fine', 'goodly', 'highlights', 'holds', 'interestingly', 'involved', 'luke', 'mentions', 'money', 'opportune', 'parties', 'payment', 'phrase', 'pieces', 'pounds', 'price', 'required', 's', 'servant', 'significant', 'silver', 'specifying', 'sum', 'thirty', 'today', 'transaction', 'use', 'value', 'willingly', 'worth']
+	['accidental', 'act', 'agrees', 'associations', 'betray', 'betraying', 'biblical', 'death', 'disciples', 'echoes', 'emphasizes', 'exchange', 'exchanged', 'exodus', 'explicitly', 'fact', 'fine', 'goodly', 'irony', 'jesus', 'level', 'lies', 'low', 'mentioned', 'mere', 'money', 'payable', 'payment', 'pieces', 'placed', 'price', 'property', 'reducing', 'savior', 'seemingly', 'servant', 'shockingly', 'significance', 'significant', 'silver', 'substantial', 'sum', 'thirty', 'treacherous', 'value', 'weight']

 ### Logs
-- Attempt 1 BHT: This verse discusses the payment of thirty pieces of silver, which is significant because it is the same amount that is paid as a fine for accidentally killing a servant.
-The price of thirty pieces of silver is seen as a goodly price and carries a weight of value.
-The use of the verb to put together in relation to this transaction suggests an intentional joining together.
-Interestingly, Luke only mentions money, not the specific amount of thirty pieces.
-It is clear that this payment was regarded as opportune and agreeable, as the agreed sum was willingly accepted.
+- Attempt 1 BHT: One of the disciples betrays Jesus for thirty pieces of silver, a significant sum that is reminiscent of the fine payable for accidentally killing a servant in Exodus 21:32.
+This choice of payment reveals the low value they placed on Jesus, considering him merely as property.
+The use of a goodly price in Exodus 21:32 highlights the irony of the situation, as Jesus was offered this substantial sum to be handed over to his enemies.
+Luke's account, although not mentioning the exact amount, emphasizes the significance of the money exchanged in this treacherous act.
-- 🔄 Luke 22:5 (attempt 1, 98 words, 36.67% quotes quality score: 0.9303905350868951, V2 normalized quality score: 22.28, commentator tiers 1-3: 48.88%, 0.0%, 51.12%)
+- 🔄 Luke 22:5 (attempt 1, 93 words, 31.82% quotes quality score: 1.1427370005294308, V2 normalized quality score: 29.34, commentator tiers 1-3: 70.14%, 0.0%, 29.86%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: The transaction in question involves the payment of thirty pieces of silver, a sum that carries significant value, equivalent to a fine for accidentally killing a servant.
-The willingness to pay this goodly price suggests an intentional joining together.
-Interestingly, Luke mentions money without specifying the exact amount, emphasizing the nature of the payment rather than its specific value.
-The agreement to give this sum indicates its opportune and agreeable nature, willingly accepted by the parties involved in the transaction.
+- Attempt 2 BHT: One of the Twelve disciples offers to betray Jesus for thirty pieces of silver, a sum that carries strong biblical connotations.
+This amount echoes the fine payable for accidentally killing a servant as outlined in Exodus 21:32.
+Remarkably, this payment reveals the disturbingly low value the betrayer attributes to Jesus, effectively equating him with mere property.
+The chosen coins hold an ironic significance, as they are considered a goodly price for handing over the Messiah to his enemies.
+While Luke does not specify the exact amount, the emphasis lies on the weight that this treacherous act carries.
-- 🔄 Luke 22:5 (attempt 2, 80 words, 31.03% quotes quality score: 0.8499551301030853, V2 normalized quality score: 19.61, commentator tiers 1-3: 33.64%, 0.0%, 66.36%)
+- 🔄 Luke 22:5 (attempt 2, 96 words, 31.08% quotes quality score: 1.115206511204876, V2 normalized quality score: 28.42, commentator tiers 1-3: 64.39%, 0.0%, 35.61%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: The payment of thirty pieces of silver, akin to the fine for accidentally killing a servant, signifies a significant value.
-The phrase goodly price conveys the weight of the transaction, along with the intentional agreement between parties.
-Notably, Luke omits the specific quantity, focusing on the nature of the payment instead.
-The willingness to give this sum indicates the opportune and agreeable nature of the transaction, with both parties accepting the agreed-upon terms.
+- Attempt 3 BHT: One of the Twelve disciples agrees to betray Jesus for thirty pieces of silver, a sum with significant biblical associations.
+This payment echoes the fine payable in Exodus 21:32 for the accidental death of a servant.
+The value placed on Jesus in this exchange is shockingly low, reducing him to the level of mere property.
+The irony lies in the fact that this seemingly substantial price becomes a goodly amount for betraying the Savior.
+Although not explicitly mentioned, the weight of the money exchanged emphasizes the significance of this treacherous act.
-- 🔄 Luke 22:5 (attempt 3, 74 words, 27.45% quotes quality score: 0.8068031998886733, V2 normalized quality score: 18.17, commentator tiers 1-3: 42.36%, 0.0%, 57.64%)
+- 🔄 Luke 22:5 (attempt 3, 90 words, 28.12% quotes quality score: 0.9732812217173883, V2 normalized quality score: 23.71, commentator tiers 1-3: 67.04%, 0.0%, 32.96%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: The payment of thirty pieces of silver is significant, as it is the same amount required as a fine for accidentally causing the death of a servant.
-This sum holds considerable value, equivalent to four or five pounds in today's currency.
-The use of the phrase goodly price highlights the worth attributed to this transaction.
-Interestingly, Luke only mentions money without specifying the exact amount involved.
-However, it is evident that this payment was opportune and agreeable, willingly agreed upon by both parties.
+- Attempt 4 BHT: One of Jesus' disciples, motivated by greed, offers to betray him for thirty pieces of silver, a sum with deep biblical connotations.
+This amount mirrors the fine for unintentionally causing the death of a servant, highlighting the low value placed on Jesus by the betrayer.
+It is striking that this treacherous act is met with a sense of triumph, demonstrated by the use of the verb to put together, signaling the betrayer's eagerness to align himself with Jesus' enemies.
+The mention of money implies the weightiness and significance of this act of betrayal.
-- 🔄 Luke 22:5 (attempt 4, 84 words, 36.92% quotes quality score: 0.8861992616753578, V2 normalized quality score: 20.81, commentator tiers 1-3: 43.99%, 0.0%, 56.01%)
+- 🔄 Luke 22:5 (attempt 4, 94 words, 30.16% quotes quality score: 0.9561888105366156, V2 normalized quality score: 23.14, commentator tiers 1-3: 53.28%, 0.0%, 46.72%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: The payment of thirty pieces of silver is notable, as it is the same amount as the fine for accidentally killing a servant.
-This sum carries considerable value, equivalent to four or five pounds in today's currency.
-The phrase goodly price emphasizes the worth attached to this transaction.
-Interestingly, Luke's mention of money without specifying the exact amount suggests a focus on the nature of the payment rather than the specific value.
-It is evident that this payment was opportune and agreeable, willingly accepted by both parties.
+- Attempt 5 BHT: One of the Twelve disciples willingly betrays Jesus and agrees to hand him over for thirty pieces of silver, a sum that carries strong biblical significance.
+This amount is reminiscent of the fine paid for the accidental killing of a servant, emphasizing the low value attributed to Jesus by the betrayer.
+The choice of payment as a goodly price ironically highlights the devaluation of the Messiah.
+Although not explicitly mentioned by Luke, the mention of money underscores the weight and significance of this traitorous act.
-- 🔄 Luke 22:5 (attempt 5, 89 words, 36.92% quotes quality score: 0.8155867554444958, V2 normalized quality score: 18.46, commentator tiers 1-3: 38.59%, 0.0%, 61.41%)
+- 🔄 Luke 22:5 (attempt 5, 85 words, 30.0% quotes quality score: 1.0833246359402933, V2 normalized quality score: 27.36, commentator tiers 1-3: 63.68%, 0.0%, 36.32%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- ✅ Luke 22:5 bht prompt v0.8 (84 words, 36.92% quotes)
+- ✅ Luke 22:5 bht prompt v0.8 (90 words, 28.12% quotes)
-- quality score: 0.8861992616753578, V2 normalized quality score: 20.81, commentator tiers 1-3: 43.99%, 0.0%, 56.01%)
+- quality score: 0.9732812217173883, V2 normalized quality score: 23.71, commentator tiers 1-3: 67.04%, 0.0%, 32.96%)